willtate/Boxer/Readme.md

 #### Build Configurations

 The Boxer target has 2 build configurations: Release and Debug.
-Both of them compile fully optimized 32-bit binaries using the LLVM compiler.
-Debug works almost exactly the same as Release but turns on console debug messages and additional OpenGL error-checking.
+Both of them compile fully optimized 64-bit binaries using the LLVM compiler.
+Debug works almost exactly the same as Release but turns on console debug messages and additional error-checking.

-Boxer currently does not compile for 64-bit because DOSBox is not fully 64-bit compatible.
-Boxer's bundled frameworks have been stripped down to 32-bit-only to save space.

 #### App requirements

-Boxer and Boxer Standalone both run on OS X 10.6 and above, while Boxer Bundler runs on OS X 10.8 and above.
+Boxer and Boxer Standalone both run on macOS 10.14.4 and above, while Boxer Bundler runs on OS X 10.8 and above.

 OSX 10.5 and PowerPC support has been removed from the Boxer master branch: if you need these, use the older "leopard_legacy" maintenance branch from http://github.com/alunbestor/Boxer/tree/leopard_legacy/.